Zhoux26/IdentityServer4_Token_Access/README.md

 However, few information could be found by using Python to achieve an access_token.

 For this reason,
-this git gives an solution to whom wanna using Python to do webscrape on those servers.
+this git gives an solution to whom wanna using 'Python' to do webscrape on those servers.

 Before begining,
 you should know something essential for the request.
 ## The things are: